Do vaccines affect males differently than females?

 - Shingles, vaccine code: VARZOS

 It would be reasonable to ask whether the disproportionate number of Flu, Hepatitis B, Pneumonia, Tetanus/Diphtheria, and Shingles VAERS reports filed by females was associated with also receiving the HPV vaccine during the same office visit.
 To find out, the VAERS data was searched to count the number of reports that list both an HPV vaccine and one of these others that affect more females.
+Play best 3d games on the 3d games site.
 The table below shows the number of females and males listed for each of these vaccines, along with the number of VAERS reports that show an HPV vaccine being given at the same time.